 Secondly, we appreciate that our customers very often need to present their findings and conclusions to people who have not been part of the data collection process.
 Therefore they rely on accurate visual representations and easy-to-understand metrics to communicate their findings.

 Our R Notebooks cover all our available modules and visualize the most popular metrics our users employ on a daily basis in their research.
-We are constantly updating our R Notebook offerings, with several new ones planned for 2021.
-The current complete list is as follows:
+We are constantly updating our R Notebook offerings, with several new ones planned for 2022.
+See some highlighted R Notebooks below, or find the complete list on the iMotions Help Center.

 Galvanic Skin Response (GSR):